wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/finance-unified-customer-profile/includes/3-explore-application.md

     > [!div class="mx-imgBorder"]
     > [![Screenshot of the Unified customer profile app selected.](../media/unified-customer-profile-app.png)](../media/unified-customer-profile-app.png#lightbox)

-1. The app should launch in a new tab and the **Contacts** view will open, showing a list of all contacts.
+1. The app should launch in a new tab and the **All Contacts** view will open, showing a list of all contacts.

     > [!div class="mx-imgBorder"]
     > [![Screenshot of the contacts view.](../media/contacts-view.png)](../media/contacts-view.png#lightbox)